 When you create a bucket, then Amazon S3 creates a default ACL which provides a full control over the AWS resources.

 Bucket policies are only applied to S3 bucket.
-Bucket policies define what actions are allowed or denied.
+The bucket policies define what actions are allowed or denied.
 Bucket policies are attached to the bucket not to an S3 object but the permissions define in the bucket policy are applied to all the objects in S3 bucket.

 Q245.
 What is the maximum size of messages in SQS?

 The maximum size of message in SQS IS 256 KB